JonZwe/FindPFAS/README.md

 The GUI was programmed with PySimpleGUI and the full source code which was converted into an executable is also given.

-Publication:\
+If you use FindPFΔS please cite:\
-Zweigle, J., Bugsel, B., Zwiener, C. (2022).
-"FindPFΔS: Non-target screening for PFAS -- Comprehensive data mining for MS2 fragment mass differences" submitted to Analytical Chemistry
+Zweigle, J.; Bugsel, B.; Zwiener, C., FindPFΔS: Non-Target Screening for PFAS─Comprehensive Data Mining for MS2 Fragment Mass Differences.
+Analytical Chemistry 2022.

 For further and more detailed information on the functionality of FindPFΔS, graphical user interface (GUI), output, and general recommendations also